-The Army elected to issue the HK G28, a variant of the 308 HK417.
-They chose the 7.62 path over concerns with body armor penetration.
+The Army elected to issue the HK G28, a variant of the 308 HK417 equipped with a 1-6×24 LPVO.
 A precision-oriented semi-auto 7.62 also offers many of the same benefits as a belt fed machine gun as far as suppression and chewing up cover, albeit with a lower rate of fire.

-As you can see from the history here, there really hasn’t been a single version of the Designated Marksman Rifle.
+As you can see from the history, there really hasn’t been a single version of the Designated Marksman Rifle.
 Rather, it’s more of a philosophical concept.

-The intent, from WWII to today, has always been to provide a longer range or precision fire capability organic to a team.
+The intent of the designated marksman, from WWII to today, has always been to provide a longer range or precision fire capability organic to a team.
 This is not a sniper.
 The role is to fight along with and support friendly units in conflict.
 A designated marksman or squad advanced marksman does this using magnified optics and superior marksmanship.

 - Light enough to move freely and fight along with the rest of the unit (this isn’t a “hide and wait” rifle)